MicrosoftDocs/power-platform/power-platform/admin/reset-environment.md

 > [!IMPORTANT]
 > - You can only reset sandbox environments.
-> - A reset will permanently delete environment components such as canvas apps, flows, custom connectors, and connections.
+> - A reset will permanently delete environment components such as canvas apps, flows, custom connectors, connections and back ups

  **An example scenario**